philer/HTMLpaper/README.md

 ### Terms
 * This Software is provided as is, yada yada.
 I don't take any responsibility for things you manage to break or waste by using this.
 If you print out a thousand pages and then notice something is slightly off, that's on you.
-* You may use and modify this however you want.
-It's free as in *free software* and free as in *free of charge*.
 * Don't distribute it claiming you created it yourself.
-* If you create something cool with this, show me, so I can feel warm and fuzzy inside.
+* If you create something cool with this, you may show it to me, so I can feel warm and fuzzy inside.
+* License is MIT, see included LICENSE file.